Toys and stuff

 In this guide we review the most popular types of logic toys and try to give you an idea of what to expect from the toy and your bunnies reaction.
 We discuss their good and bad to help you choose the best toy for your rabbit.

-Logic toys have many benefits to your rabbits health and this is at the center of our reviews.We consider how good they will be at keeping your rabbit occupied and the positive and negative behaviour they could cause when you introduce them.
+Logic toys have many benefits to your rabbits health and this is at the center of our reviews.
+We consider how good they will be at keeping your rabbit occupied and the positive and negative behavior they could cause when you introduce them.

 We examine what each toy is made from and guide you on how good the materials are in case your rabbit eats more than the treats it contains.
 We would not review toys that are glued together or constructed from materials we consider harmful.

-Every rabbit is different and we understand they will treat the toys in different ways.
-Some rabbits will over indulge when eating a toy which may be a problem if they eat too many treats, other rabbits may find the toy too complicated and simply ignore it completely leaving it to clutter up their space..
+Every rabbit is different, and we understand they will treat the toys in different ways.
+Some rabbits will overindulge when eating a toy which may be a problem if they eat too many treats, other rabbits may find the toy too complicated and simply ignore it completely leaving it to clutter up their space.

 In this guide we also show you the many ways each toy can be used to help you rabbit proof your home, this is after all our specialist subject.

 Rabbits are natural foragers and are always on the lookout for new sources of food.
-This can unfortunately lead them to unwanted chewing of soft wooden materials in your home such as baseboards, wallpaper and wooden furniture.
-Logic toys can help act as an acceptable alternative to this behaviour.They can also satisfy your rabbits instinctive need to tailor their environment and can be good at stopping your rabbit tugging up your carpet or chewing under your bed or behind your sofa.
+This can unfortunately lead them to unwanted chewing of soft wooden materials in your home such as baseboards, wallpaper, and wooden furniture.
+Logic toys can help act as an acceptable alternative to this behavior.
+They can also satisfy your rabbits instinctive need to tailor their environment and can be good at stopping your rabbit tugging up your carpet or chewing under your bed or behind your sofa.

 In this guide we match the rabbit proofing problem with the toy so you can make sure you are providing a safe distraction that will satisfy your rabbits instinctive needs and avoid expensive repairs to your home.

-How we tested each rabbit toy
+How we tested each rabbit logic and puzzle toy

 We have been house rabbit parents for over 20 years and have tested out all of these toys with our own bunnies, they didn’t seem to mind too much.
 We share their reactions and tell you how these toys performed in the long term.